wowu/docker-rollout/docs/upgrading.md

 # Upgrading docker rollout

-All existing Docker Rollout versions are backward compatible.
+All existing Docker Rollout versions are backwards compatible.
 You can upgrade to the latest version by downloading the script again.

 1. Check the current plugin version: